Eleventh emergency special session of the United Nations General Assembly: 14 November 2022

-23 February 2023
+22–23 February 2023

 The 18th plenary meeting of the 11th emergency special session was brought to order on 23 February 2023.
-The General Assembly adopted a resolution with 141 countries voting in favour, 7 against and 32 abstaining, calling for a "comprehensive, just and lasting peace" in Ukraine in line with the principles of the U.N.
+The General Assembly adopted Resolution ES-11/6 with 141 countries voting in favour, 7 against and 32 abstaining, calling for a "comprehensive, just and lasting peace" in Ukraine in line with the principles of the U.N.
 Charter and demanding that Russia withdraws all of its military forces.

+24 February 2025

+The emergency special session met again on 24 February 2025 and adopted Resolution ES-11/7 by a vote of 93 in favour, 18 against and 65 abstentions.
+United Nations General Assembly Resolution ES-11/8 was subsequently proposed and then adopted as amended, 93 countries voting for, 8 against, 73 abstentions and 19 present not voting.